TVR E2E Scenarios — Reference

 Scenario T — Test retries under network drops or overloaded servers

-• KVI: Resilience · KPI: Error / Failure Rate · Test Beds: DTE
+• KVI: Resilience · KPI: Error / Failure Rate · Testbeds: DTE

 • Input: Request logs under simulated network drops and server overload conditions; method identifiers.